 Here are some essential areas your warehouse should have.
 They are present in the warehouse layout designs we feature below.

-- Outbound shipping dock: This area is where the packed orders are placed onto pallet racks and loaded onto trucks for delivery.
-Forklifts are usually used to transport them into trucks.
+- Outbound shipping area (where the packed orders are placed onto pallet racks and loaded onto trucks for delivery)

-- Employee space: Designate ample space for warehouse staff to take breaks, eat, and rest which are separate from work areas.
-Also consider offices for on-site warehouse management teams.
+- Employee space (area for warehouse staff to take breaks, eat, and rest—separate from work areas)

 Once you have calculated your storage space, the next step would be to plot your workspace and plan for equipment.